akashihi/USBHume2/README.md

 ### Making the device

 * Make a PCB using your favourite process or order it somewhere.
-* Solder USB connector and power supply part (IC1, C3, C4, C5, C7, JP4, JP5)
+* Solder USB connector and power supply part (IC1, C3, C4, C5, C7, JP1)
-* Plug device into USB and check voltage between JP4 and JP5, it should be 3.3V
+* Plug device into USB and check voltage between JP1 pins, it should be 3.3V
 * Solder everything else

 #### Partlist